isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 4. Click `Upload`
 5. Go to `Tasks` and confirm that the table is *ingested*.

 The asset should then be available in  `ASSETS`.
 It can be imported to the script with `Import`.
 You can change the *table* name, to define your own variable of type `FeatureCollection`.
-The line of code that will be something like
+The line of code in your script will be something like:
 ```
 // Import the vector asset as a FeatureCollection
 var saoMiguelCounties = ee.FeatureCollection('projects/ee-my-mlc-math-isa-utl/assets/saomiguel_counties_latlong_');